AndrewNoNumbers/Old-Github-Site/_harpapp/public/articles/pplx-max-levchin-oct-29-berkeley.md

-messy, unstructured data is probably hugely undervalued, because no one has taken the time to clean it yet and see the value in it being able to visualize that data, computer graphics, it's important
+messy, unstructured data is probably hugely undervalued, because no one has taken the time to clean it yet and see the value in it being able to visualize that data, computer graphics, is also important